Nandhu-mv/JtoE-Tharjama/README.md

 Model will require 10 Gb for free storage.

 Translation will be faster if System has Cuda previlages
+        nvcc --version

 Step 1 - Run ocrimage.py and select the coordinate
+    python ocrimage.py

 Step 2 - Run Translator.py in another terminal
+    python Translator.py

 The translated text will be shown in Translated_english.txt file

 feel free to merge the scripts for ease of use.